I Quit the GOP and Moved Left. Will Liz Cheney Do the Same?

 In 2013, I decided to write a memoir detailing my intellectual journey.
 No one would publish it, so I put it aside.
 In 2014, I wrote a policy book about the intellectual decline of the right.
 In the course of writing this book, I found myself surprisingly attracted to the progressive critique of conservative policies I had long supported.
 Unintentionally, I found myself drifting further to the left philosophically.
 Although I didn’t see Trump on the horizon when I finished the book in early 2015, all of my research and analysis showed that Republicans were moving inexorably in the direction of becoming the new Know-Nothing Party, divorced from reality and any intellectual grounding in facts or proper analysis.
 Unfortunately, no one would publish this book either.

 I have no idea whether Liz Cheney will follow my path, but she’s about the same age I was when I had my crisis of faith—she was born in 1966, I in 1951.
 I think as one starts to see one’s own mortality, it has a way of focusing attention on one’s legacy.
-When a polarizing event arises, as Jan.
-6 was, people have to pick a side; there can be no straddling the fence or avoiding commitment.
-For our parents’ and grandparents’ generations, things such as the Spanish Civil War, the rise of Nazism and then McCarthyism were events that forced people to choose sides.
-And some people chose painfully, forcing them to choose honesty and principle over friends and livelihoods.
+When a polarizing event arises, as January 6 was, people have to pick a side: There can be no straddling the fence or avoiding commitment.
+For our parents’ and grandparents’ generations, things such as the Spanish Civil War, the rise of Nazism, and then McCarthyism were events that forced people to choose sides.
+And some people chose painfully, forced to choose honesty and principle over friends and livelihoods.

 Maybe future historians will view people such as Ms. Cheney and me as the “Hollywood 10” of our era.
 If Ms. Cheney is stripped of her congressional leadership position, she may find, as I did when I lost my job, that it is liberating and eye-opening.
 It may make her receptive to progressive thinking that she has undoubtedly rejected all of her life.
 We will know from her voting record, which is among the most conservative in the House.
 If she begins drifting leftward—that is, toward the middle of the political spectrum—we will see it soon enough.